Customer Support Automation for Startups: The 2024 Playbook

 - High expectations: Users compare you to companies with hundreds of support agents

-- Critical feedback: Support conversations reveal bugs and opportunities
+- Critical feedback: Support conversations reveal bugs and product opportunities

 - Searchable documentation